| | | | |

 Makeup setting spray is another essential toiletry that deserves a spot on your Roatan packing list.
 Take it from me, Roatan’s humidity is not kind to makeup.
 When you’re sweating your ass off trying to experience all the best things to do in Roatan, your makeup is bound to smudge or wear off during the day.

-Thankfully, Urban Decay is here to rescue our sweaty faces.
+Thankfully, Charlotte Tilbury is here to rescue our sweaty faces.
 Grab one of their travel-size makeup setting sprays to keep your makeup looking perfect even during a sticky dance floor sesh at Frank’s.

 8. WOW Anti-Frizz Spray